Fun Things To Do In Siena – Italy’s Lesser Known Tuscan City

 2. Duomo di Siena

-At the risk of sounding cliché, this cathedral is truly breathtaking and a fascinating example of Italian Gothic architecture and history.
+At the risk of sounding cliché, this cathedral is truly breathtaking and a fascinating example of Italian Gothic architecture.
 You will be awed by its black and white exterior and even more captivated by its grand interior.
 The Duomo dates back to 1245 but was not completed until the 19th century.

-As this is one of the best things to do in Siena the queue to buy tickets can be extremely long, therefore it is best to purchase your tickets online in advance.
+As this is one of the top things to do in Siena the queue to buy tickets can be extremely long, therefore it is best to purchase your tickets online in advance.

 There are a variety of ticket options: